Aidan Burley: Parliamentary career

-Burley was elected to the House of Commons as Member of Parliament for Cannock Chase in the 2010 general election with a majority. of 3,195 achieving the largest swing of the election from Labour to the Conservatives, 14.01%.
+Burley was elected to the House of Commons as Member of Parliament for Cannock Chase in the 2010 general election with a majority of 3,195 achieving the largest swing of the election from Labour to the Conservatives, 14.01%.

 Burley was a member of the Home Affairs Select Committee from 2010 to 2011.
 Between 12 January 2011 and 17 December 2011 he was Parliamentary Private Secretary (PPS) to the Secretary of State for Transport: firstly Philip Hammond, and later Justine Greening.
 He is a supporter of the Free Enterprise Group.

 Burley was named by ConservativeHome as one of a minority of loyal Conservative backbench MPs not to have voted against the government in any significant rebellions.

 In 2014, Burley, along with six other Conservative Party MPs, voted against the Equal Pay (Transparency) Bill, which would require all companies with more than 250 employees to declare the gap in pay between the average male and average female salaries.

 Controversies

-In December 2011, it was reported that Burley attended a stag party in Val Thorens, France, where the groom wore a fancy dress Nazi uniform and made a salute.
+In December 2011, Burley organised and attended a stag party in Val Thorens, France, where he was best man and arranged for the groom to wear a fancy dress Nazi uniform.
+The groom was later prosecuted by the French police.
 Following this event, he expressed regret over the incident.
 Subsequently, Prime Minister David Cameron removed him from his parliamentary role due to additional allegations.
 An internal review by the Conservative Party concluded that, although Burley's actions were offensive, they did not demonstrate racism or anti-Semitism.
 But in February 2014, Burley announced he would not seek reelection in 2015.

-During the 2012 London Olympics opening ceremony, Burley criticized the event on Twitter for being overly left-leaning, later clarifying his comments were about its presentation.
+During the 2012 London Olympics opening ceremony, Burley criticized the event on Twitter for being overly left-leaning, by saying it was "multicultural crap" later clarifying his comments were about its presentation.
 His remarks were criticized, including by fellow Conservative MP Gavin Barwell, who disapproved of his views.
 Burley also expressed concerns about the ceremony's overtly political content, writing "Bring back Shakespeare, Red Arrows and the Stones" on Twitter.